Florida Music Trip Q&A

 Air travelers may carry liquids, gels and aerosols in their carry-on bag when going through security checkpoints provided they are within TSA guidelines.

 With certain exceptions for prescription and over-the-counter medicines, and other essential liquids, gels, and aerosols, the following rules apply to all liquids, gels, and aerosols you want to carry through a security checkpoint.
+(Note: See Question No. 26 for further protocals)

 - All liquids, gels and aerosols must be in three-ounce or smaller containers.
 Larger containers that are half-full or toothpaste tubes rolled up are not allowed.